airayzing/Help-Docs-v2/tropitech-resource-center/how-tropitech-works/bot-management/create-new-bot/whatsapp-bot-creation-with-manual-onboarding/README.md

 #### **Step 2:** Create a Meta App

-1. Begin by creating a Meta App for your WhatsApp Bot on the m1Bot platform.
+1. Begin by creating a Meta App for your WhatsApp Bot on the tropitech platform.
 2. Provide the required details and follow the app creation process.

 {% content-ref url="create-a-meta-app.md" %}